 Where children have special educational needs, that is: if they have a learning difficulty which calls for special educational provision to be made for them, that provision will be ‘additional to and different from that which would normally be provided in the classroom’.

-Fillipa Ross is the Governor for Special Educational Needs and Disabilities (SEND).
-She ensures that the school is held to account for improving outcomes for pupils with SEN or disabilities.
+We also have a governor for Special Educational Needs and Disabilities (SEND).
+They ensure that the school is held to account for improving outcomes for pupils with SEN or disabilities.